 Teaching, Academic Background, Research Areas and Affiliations

-Brisa Paim is an invited Assistant at the Faculty of Law, University of Coimbra, where she teaches courses related to the Department of Legal Philosophy, including Law and Literature, Introduction to Law, Methodology of Law, and Introduction to Contemporary Juridical Thought.
-She is also a researcher at UCILeR (the University of Coimbra Institute for Legal Research), a member of the Portuguese Section of the IVR (Associação Portuguesa de Teoria do Direito, Filosofia do Direito e Filosofia Social), and a corresponding member of the Italian Society for Law and Literature (ISLL).
+Her positions and affiliations include Invited Assistant at the Faculty of Law, University of Coimbra, where she teaches courses within Legal Philosophy, including Law and Literature, Introduction to Law, Methodology of Law, Introduction to Contemporary Legal Thought, and Law and Public Policies; integrated researcher at UCILeR (the University of Coimbra Institute for Legal Research); membership in the Portuguese Section of the IVR (Associação Portuguesa de Teoria do Direito, Filosofia do Direito e Filosofia Social); membership in the Portuguese chapter of ICON.S (International Society of Public Law); and corresponding membership in the Italian Society for Law and Literature (ISLL).
+Her editorial responsibilities include Book Review Editor for Springer Nature’s International Journal for the Semiotics of Law.